Coesfeld Schulzentrum station

 Coesfeld Schulzentrum (Bahnhof Coesfeld Schulzentrum) is a railway station in the town of Coesfeld, North Rhine-Westphalia, Germany.
 The station lies on the Coesfeld–Münster railway and the train services are operated by Deutsche Bahn.
 The station is positioned near the Schulzentrum Coesfeld, giving the station's name, as well as Gymnasiums Nepomucenum and Heriburg.
-The station was re-opened on 10 June 2011.
+The station was opened on 10 June 2011.

 Train services

 The station is served by the following services: